mehdi-fathi/eloquent-filter/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/mehdi-fathi/eloquent-filter/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/mehdi-fathi/eloquent-filter/?branch=master)
 [![codecov](https://codecov.io/gh/mehdi-fathi/eloquent-filter/branch/develop/graph/badge.svg?token=QY9HA6NXFH)](https://codecov.io/gh/mehdi-fathi/eloquent-filter)

-Eloquent Filter is a package for filtering data of models by query strings in Laravel.
-It's easy to use and fully dynamic, allowing you to add custom filters automatically to your Eloquent Models.
+We are excited to introduce Eloquent Filter, a power-full composer package for filtering data of models by inputs like query strings in Laravel.
+It's easy to use and fully dynamic.

+- Support complex queries
+- Straightforward ways to override conditions based on your desire
+- Having awesome harmonic with Laravel, Eloquent even with query builder as a new feature
+- Take control of every step of running

+**Note** We considered what predictable features you wanted to implement no matter simple or complex, although we have a lot of features to make able you to implement your specific something's else.

 ## Table of Content